L-May/project-sign-up-form/README.md

 Both images are used under the [Unsplash License](https://unsplash.com/license), which allows free use for commercial and non-commercial purposes without permission or attribution, though crediting creators is appreciated.

 ## 📁 Folder Structure
+project-root/
+│
+├── index.html
+├── style.css
+├── assets/
+│ ├── flower-logo.png
+│ ├── flower-wallpaper.svg
+│ └── Raleway-VariableFont_wght.ttf
+└── README.md

+## ✅ Features

+- Responsive two-column layout (logo/image side and form side)
+- Clean, accessible form fields
+- Form validation styling (invalid field highlighting)
+- Custom font integration
+- Subtle shadows and hover effects for a polished look

+## 🔒 Disclaimer

+This is not a real registration service.
+Do not input real personal data.
+The project is for learning and demonstration purposes only.

+---